-- We depend on our founder, executive officers, and other key employees, and the loss of one or more of these individuals, or the inability to attract and retain suitable Changes in the availability of and the cost of labor could harm our business. - Our unique workplace atmosphere may produce specific challenges.
-Unionization activities may disrupt our operations and affect our profitability.
+- We depend on our founder, executive officers, and other key employees, and the loss of one or more of these individuals, or the inability to attract and retain suitable replacements, could harm our business. - Changes in the availability of and the cost of labor could harm our business. - Our unique workplace atmosphere may produce specific challenges. - Unionization activities may disrupt our operations and affect our profitability.